-All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 15 January 2023.
+All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 13 January 2024.

-Pupils with an Education, Health and Care Plan or a Statement of Special Educational Needs (see note 1)
+Pupils with an Education, Health and Care Plan (see note 1)

 The admission of pupils with an Education, Health and Care Plan is dealt with by a completely separate procedure.
 Children with an Education, Health and Care Plan that names the school must be admitted.
 Where this takes place before the allocation of places under these arrangements this will reduce the number of places available to other children.